Updated Feb 23, 2026

 The iGaming payment space has four types of providers, and they do different things.

-Payment Service Providers (PSPs) handle the full transaction — from the player's card or wallet to the operator's bank account.
+Payment Service Providers (PSPs) handle the full transaction, moving money from the player's card or wallet all the way to the operator's bank account.
 Paysafe, Nuvei, and Worldpay are PSPs.
 They own the relationship with acquiring banks and card networks, which means they take on the risk and charge accordingly.

 Payment Gateways sit between the operator's platform and one or more processors.
 They route transactions but don't process them directly.
-Think of a gateway as a switchboard — it sends each transaction to the best available processor based on region, payment method, or success rate.
-Checkout.com operates partly as a gateway.
+A gateway works like a switchboard, sending each transaction to the best available processor based on region, payment method, or success rate.
+Adyen and Worldpay operate partly as gateways alongside their acquiring business.

 Payment Orchestrators go a step further than gateways.
-Platforms like Corefy and Praxis connect to hundreds of PSPs, gateways, and processors through a single API.
+Platforms like Corefy, Finera, Primer, and IXOPAY connect to hundreds of PSPs, gateways, and processors through a single API.
 The operator integrates once and gets access to multiple providers, with smart routing that automatically picks the best path for each transaction.
 Orchestration matters when you're operating in 10+ markets with different payment preferences in each.

 Payment Processors handle the actual movement of money between banks.
 They're the backend infrastructure.
-Most operators don't work with processors directly — they access processing through a PSP or gateway.
-North and Shift4 are examples of companies that offer direct processing for iGaming.
+Most operators don't work with processors directly.
+Instead, they access processing through a PSP or gateway.
+Solidgate is an example of a company that offers both direct acquiring and orchestration for iGaming.

 The lines between these categories blur.
 Nuvei is a PSP that also does orchestration.
 Corefy orchestrates but also processes.
 When you're evaluating providers, focus less on what they call themselves and more on what they actually do for your specific setup.